Atlassian Team Playbooks

 Imagine starting a new job and being thrown in at the deep end with no guidance.
 Discouraging, right?
 This is where onboarding meetings come in.
 These are the foundation for helping new employees find their way around the company.
 They provide a comprehensive understanding of the company structure, upcoming projects and the new employee's role in the big picture.

-Erin Baker, an experienced leadership coach, stresses the importance of onboarding meetings: "They help new team members learn how they fit into the big picture."
-They also set expectations and lay the groundwork for successful tenure.
+Erin Baker, an experienced leadership coach, emphasizes the importance of onboarding meetings: "They help new team members learn how they fit into the big picture."
+They also set expectations and lay the foundation for a successful tenure.

 2. brainstorming meetings: the think tanks